pip-services/pip-services-docs/content/en/toolkit/recipes/redis/_index.md

 ###### tryAcquireLock()

 To acquire our lock, we can use the try_acquire_lock() method.
 This method makes a single attempt to acquire the lock and returns a Boolean value indicating success or failure.
 It accepts the correlationId, the key, and the timeout in milliseconds as input parameters.
-The following code shows how to use it.
+The following code explains its usage.

 {{< tabsection >}}
   Not available